hlr lookup

 HLR lookup service selection:

-Once you have decided that you need the lookup service.
-There are many HLR lookup services providers, whom to choose?
+Once you have decided you need the lookup service, many HLR lookup service providers exist.
+Whom to choose?
 The following are the parameters that help you to decide to choose a service provider.

 Coverage :

 The most important thing is the coverage.
-E.g. if you want to provide your services to Indian mobile users.
-But an HLR lookup provider does not have coverage in India, then do not choose this vendor.
+E.g., if you want to provide your services to Indian mobile users, but if an HLR lookup provider does not have coverage in India, then do not choose this vendor.

 Delivery Report :